flame-engine/flame/examples/README.md

 For a very simple but complete game in Flame, check the [example folder inside the Flame package](https://github.com/flame-engine/flame/tree/main/packages/flame/example).

-This example is kept up-to-date with the `main` branch of Flame.
-We are still working on v1 and this will be the official example when we launch, but for now it is a playground for us to test release candidates and make sure that it all works as intended.
+These examples are kept up-to-date with the `main` branch of Flame.
+We are still working on v1 and these will be the official examples when we launch, but for now it is a playground for us to test release candidates and make sure that it all works as intended.

 ## Help